babslekson/Devops-pbl/Automate-Infracture-With-Iac-Using-Terraform_PART3_P19/README.md

 ## STEP 1
-Le us explore how we can migrate our codes to Terraform Cloud and manage our AWS infrastructure from there:
+Let us explore how we can migrate our codes to Terraform Cloud and manage our AWS infrastructure from there:

 1. Create a Terraform Cloud account
 2. Create an organisation and configure a workspace